Summary: This article provides details about law firm compensation plans and how salaries are determined in law firms.

 Let us assume that Pine, Elm, and Oak expect to have $200,000 available for distribution to the partners during the year.
 They might allocate base compensation to the partners as follows:

-First, minimum “guarantees” of compensation are made to all partners.
+- Another example of a combination system utilizing seniority and peer evaluation is illustrated by the approach used by a large law firm: First, minimum “guarantees” of compensation are made to all partners.
 Then, the partners are divided into four groups based on seniority.
 Group A consists of partners who have been partners for ten years or more.
 Group B consists of partners who have been partners for seven years or more, but not more than ten years.
 Group C contains partners with four to seven years of ownership standing and Group D consists of partners with fewer than four years as partners.
-Each group has units assigned to it as a group, i.e. Group A has 600 units, Group B has 500 units, Group C has 400 units and Group D has 300 units.
+Each group has units assigned to it as a group, i.e. Group A has 600 units, Group B has 500 units, Group C has 400 units, and Group D has 300 units.
 Each group votes through a peer evaluation plan as to how to allocate the units given to that group.
 The resulting allocation of units is applied to 85% of income.
 After this is done 15% of firm income is distributed by secret peer-evaluation ballot on a firm-wide basis.
 All data from the accounting department are made available to voting partners at both voting stages and each partner is allowed to prepare a lobbying statement for himself before voting takes place.

 In these matters law firms are not alike.
 The incentives which work well in one law firm may not work the same way in another.